deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 Now we add metadata for the xenial image

-look at this link: https://docs.jujucharms.com/2.1/en/howto-privatecloud to see how to generate a metadata image.
+look at this [link](https://docs.jujucharms.com/2.1/en/howto-privatecloud) to see how to generate a metadata image.
 The final command should look like in the following example.

 ```